ChillyCider/gamejam-love2d-starter/docs/resources.md

 The R module is our central storage for all loaded game assets.
 Its organization is very intuitive, so just look at R.lua.

-Load all game assets in `R.loadResources`.
+Load all game assets in `R.load_resources`.
 That function is directly invoked by love.load.